KayodeRotimi8/alx-zero_day/0x03-git/README.md

-Learning to create a new directory
+Learning how to create a new directory